TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/Emme/ExportSubarea.md

 **2. Define link attribute (@gate) used to hold the gate information.**

-- If the regional network does not have gate information defined, supplying all the centroid connections within the subarea as input parameters into the TMGToolbox Export Subarea Tool creates gate information for your network.
+<li> If the regional network does not have gate information defined, supplying all the centroid connections within the subarea as input parameters into the TMGToolbox Export Subarea Tool creates gate information for your network.</li>
-- In this workshop, we will be setting the parameters i subarea link selection and j subarea link selection to all the centroid connections within the subarea. i.e.
+<li> In this workshop, we will be setting the parameters i subarea link selection and j subarea link selection to all the centroid connections within the subarea. i.e. </li>

 ```python
     "i_subarea_link_selection": "i=21,24 or i=27,28 or i=31,34",